mui/mui-x/docs/data/tree-view/rich-tree-view/expansion/expansion.md

 ## Controlled expansion

-Use the `expandedNodes` prop to control the expanded items.
+Use the `expandedItems` prop to control the expanded items.

 You can use the `onExpandedItemsChange` prop to listen to changes in the expanded items and update the prop accordingly.